paul3bin/blog-project/README.md

 # blog_clone_project
-A clone of company blogs using HTML, CSS, JavaScript and Django
+A single user blogging website using HTML, CSS, JavaScript and Django